 - Fail with a complete reworking of response to a question required

-If a student receives a pass on all questions, they are advanced to doctoral candidacy and are eligible for dissertator status with the Graduate School.
+If a student receives a pass on all questions after the defense, they are advanced to doctoral candidacy and are eligible for dissertator status with the Graduate School.

-If a student does not pass a particular question, they must revise their responses to the question(s) that they don’t pass.
+If a student does not pass a particular question after the defense, they must revise their responses to the question(s) that they don’t pass.
 As part of the oral defense, the committee will discuss with the student the extent of revisions necessary, and the student and their committee will jointly determine the timeline for the submission of revisions.